 8. Admission Decision Review

-8.1 Seneca shall provide a method of reviewing admission decisions, specifically refusals, for any full-time postsecondary program.
+8.1 Seneca shall provide a process for reviewing admission decisions, specifically declines, for any full-time postsecondary program.
 This method would not include admission decisions related to part-time courses or programs that register on a first-come, first-served basis.

-8.2 Upon request, the Registrar’s Office will provide an applicant with further explanation of the reason for a decision to refuse admission.
+8.2 Upon request, the Registrar’s Office will provide an applicant with further explanation of the reason for a decision to decline admission.

-8.3 If an applicant is not satisfied with the explanation for the refusal of admission decision provided by the Registrar’s Office, they may request a formal review or appeal, in writing, to the Registrar, or designate, within 30 days of the admission decision.
+8.3 If an applicant is not satisfied with the explanation provided by the Registrar’s Office for the decision to decline admission, they may request a formal review or appeal, in writing, to the Registrar, or designate, within 30 days of the admission decision.

 8.4 Admission appeals must be based on procedural error or unfairness of admission process.
 Admission appeals cannot be based on stringency or nature of admission requirements.